Charles P. Allen High School: The International Baccalaureate Programme

 Charles P. Allen has been an IB World School since 2007.
 IB Students at Charles P. Allen can take courses that include English HL/SL, French B HL, French B SL, Spanish B ab initio, Economics HL/SL, Environmental Systems & Societies SL, History HL/SL, History SL (available only in French), Biology HL/SL, Chemistry HL/SL, Physics HL/SL, Math Studies SL, Mathematics SL, Theatre HL/SL, Music HL/SL, Visual Arts HL/SL & Theory of Knowledge.
 The IB Diploma Prep (DP)/Pre-IB is also available for Grade Ten students.

-Enrollment history
+Enrolment history

-The following graph shows the school's population over time as of September 30th of each year.
+The following graph shows the school's population over time as of September 30 of each year.

 New Charles P. Allen High School

-In April 2009, the Minister of Education announced a new high school would be built in Bedford to replace Charles P. Allen High School.
+In April 2009, the Minister of Education announced a new high school would be built in Bedford to replace Charles P. Allen High School (The campus later became one of its feeder schools, Rocky Lake Junior High School).
 The new Charles P. Allen opened in September 2013.
 The new building is located at 200 Innovation Drive in Bedford.

 The building features an enhanced cafetorium, student lounge, over 50 learning spaces and 2 gymnasiums, one of which is part of the community centre in the building.
 Outside the school, there is a full-size artificial turf sports field with stadium lighting.

 The building is built to be energy efficient and meets LEED Gold specifications.

-A new high school on Broad Street will open in September 2023 to alleviate the over-capacity issues at CPA.